SIMITGROUP/openapigenerator/README.md

 ./openapiserver
 ```

-4. Try your api according your spec
+4. Try your rest api http://localhost:9000, to access your mock rest api server.

-5.
+5. Modify your code  ***openapiserverfolder/openapi/handles.go*** and repeat step 3 to make your rest api function as expected.

 # Features
 1. Auto prepare data type according schema